Owallah/phase-2-group-project-openwide/README.md

 1. Clone this repository to your local machine.
 2. Open a terminal and navigate to the project directory.
 3. Run `npm install` to install the necessary dependencies.
-4. Run `npm start` to start the application.
+4. Run `npm run dev` to start the application.
-5. The application should now be running on http://localhost:3000/.
+5. The application should now be running on http://localhost:5173/.

 # Usage